ecloude/ecloude.github.io/_pages/physislab.md

 The PHYSIS Lab explores how emotion, cognition, self-regulation, and motivation shape learning in complex, technology-enhanced environments.

 Our work investigates the dynamic interactions between human processes and artificial intelligence to build sustainable, adaptive educational ecosystems.
-PHYSIS draws from Greek philosophy and modern complexity science to imagine a future where learners, AI, and sustainability thrive together.
+Our research is grounded in educational psychology theory and modern complexity science to imagine a future where learners, teachers, AI, and sustainability thrive together.

 ---